jonathanschilling/fftw_tutorial/README.md

 ## Real-world applications

-In this section, FFTW is used to evaluate the geometry of the magnetic axis and a flux surface of a stellarator ideal magnetohydrodynamic plasma equilibrium as computed by the [Variational Moments Equilibrium Code (VMEC)](https://doi.org/10.1016/0010-4655(86)90058-5).
+In this section, FFTW is used to evaluate the geometry of the magnetic axis and a flux surface of a stellarator ideal magnetohydrodynamic (MHD) plasma equilibrium as computed by the [Variational Moments Equilibrium Code (VMEC)](https://doi.org/10.1016/0010-4655(86)90058-5).

 Here is a plot of a few of the flux surfaces of the [Wendelstein 7-X](https://www.ipp.mpg.de/w7x) stellarator: